 The local economy, as well as the state and national economies all are still recovering from the 2008 recession.
 The most dramatic aspect of this downturn has been the continued decline of real property values, which has finally started to level off this past year.
 This can be seen by viewing the District's "Assessed and Actual Value of Taxable Property" chart in the statistical section which shows the past ten years of equalized assessed value (EAV) of the District.
-The district's EAV since 2009 has a continued drop losing more than a third in value (2009-\$1,907,073,711 and 2014-\$1,262,575,231).
-The 2015 EAV has now dropped even further, with a current value of \$1,221,136,659.
+The district's EAV since 2009 has a continued drop losing more than a third in value (2009-\$1,907,073,711 and 2013-\$1,250,292,037).
+The 2015 EAV has now appeared to level off with a current value of \$#######.
 The EAV and tax levy years are always one year behind the fiscal year they fund.
 The 2015 EAV will be used for the 2015 tax levy which will fund the 2016 financial operations.
-This lower EAV continues to impact our operations especially in certain funds such as Special Recreation which is a direct component of EAV.
-We continue to loose property tax funding in this fund, which is one reason there was an additional transfer from the General Fund to help pay for ADA projects last year.

-In 2015 a new subdivision called Bergman Pointe was annexed by our District.
+In 2015 a new subdivision called Bergmann Pointe was annexed by our District.
 This property is proposing 81 new single family homes.
-Already the first phase is selling out and by mid 2016 already 20 homes have been built.
 In 2016, single family home construction is set to begin at Airdrie Estates, located in the Western section of the Village with 18 available custom home lots.
 Even more exciting is the continuation of new business proposals that will coincide due to the new highway interchange located at Barrington and Higgins road.
 This interchange is a major ingress/egress interchange for most of our District facilities and we welcome the new west bound ramps that will be added.
 This ramp is fully under construction in 2015 and will be completed in 2016 and is scheduled to include a PACE public transportation facility.
 In 2015 new businesses included; Moretti's, Sweet Caroline's BBQ, and Omron a Japanese electronics firm.
 Some businesses set to open in 2016 include; Adesa Auto Auction, Main Event indoor entertainment center, Duluth Trading Company, Culver's/Mobil Gas Station, as well as many business remodels.

 Despite the lower EAV, which is the factor with the most direct correlation to our operations, we have seen unemployment rates in Hoffman Estates go from 3.5% in 2007 to a high of 8.8% in 2009 and more recently 7.1% in 2013.
-The unemployment rate in 2015 for Hoffman Estates continues to level out and finished at 5.5% compared to 5.9% for Illinois overall and 5.2% in 2014.
+The unemployment rate in 2015 for Hoffman Estates continues to decline and finished at 5.5% compared to 5.9% for Illinois overall.
 Hoffman Estates also continues to see a greater household income than our state or county with a median income increasing to just over \$81,000 (up from \$78,000 in 2014).
 This compares to just over \$54,600 for the rest of Cook County, Illinois.